qcmiao1998/pyrpl/pyrpl/fpga/README.md

 # Build process

+> [!NOTE]
+> First consider using the fpga build scripts in [RedPitaya/Makefile.x86](https://github.com/RedPitaya/RedPitaya/blob/master/Makefile.x86) that supports all the different RedPitaya board types using the [RedPitaya-FPGA](https://github.com/RedPitaya/RedPitaya-FPGA) hdl code rather than this fpga build.

-Update the part number and sdc file specific to your target board in `fpga/red_pitaya_vivado.tcl`
+Assuming you have a specific requirement to use this hdl code rather than the RedPitaya-FPGA hdl code in your design make sure that you update the part number and constraints sdc file specific to your target board in `fpga/red_pitaya_vivado.tcl`
 ```
 set part xc7z010clg400-1
 read_xdc                          $path_sdc/red_pitaya.xdc